graffitilogic/CodeSamples/bowling/readme.md

 In the future as I teach myself other platforms and frameworks, I intend to use this as a sample project to explore new toolchains.

 **Self-imposed limitations aka, "The excuses"** :)

-Spend no more than a couple of hours
+ - Spend no more than a couple of hours
-Do not use a quick-start project unless it is built into the IDE Use an IDE that isn't your daily driver (to gain experience)
+ - Do not use a quick-start project, unless it is built into the IDE
+ - Use an IDE that isn't your daily driver (to gain experience)
-   - (I used VS Code on a mac instead of full VS on Windows) Use a platform or framework that isn't your daily driver
+      - (I used VS Code on a mac instead of full VS on Windows)
+- Use a platform or framework that isn't your daily driver
     - (.NET Core Razor Web App)
- Do not use AI or CoPilot
+    - Do not use AI or CoPilot